-Ingrown Toenails Treatment in Midtown East New York
+Ingrown Toenails Treatment in Midtown East, New York, NY

 Our podiatrist treats ingrown toenails in the area of Midtown East New York.
 Call our office today: Midtown East New York at (212) 685-5100 if you are dealing with ingrown toenails.

 A toenail is considered ingrown when the edges of the toenail grow into the skin next to it.
 Most ingrown toenails occur in the big toe.

 Ingrown toenails can occur in men and women of all ages, although they are considered most common in older adults since nails thicken as we age and it can be difficult for seniors to trim their toenails properly.

 Improper toenail trimming is the leading cause of ingrown toenails among any age group.
 It is important to trim the toenails straight across, not rounded, and not too short, which can encourage the nail to grow into the skin rather than over it.

 Other causes including:

 • Toenail injuries

 • Shoes, socks, or stockings that are too tight or narrow and put pressure on the toes.

 • Sports and other physical activities that involve repeated kicking, or that consistently apply pressure on the feet and toes.